Tennessee state senator charged with stealing federal funds

 Robinson, a Democrat elected to the General Assembly in 2018 from a Memphis district, is also the director of The Healthcare Institute, which provides training for jobs in the health care field, prosecutors said.

-The Memphis-based company received received more than $2.2 million in federal grants from the U.S. Department of Health and Human Services.
+The Memphis-based school received received more than $2.2 million in federal grants from the U.S. Department of Health and Human Services.

-Prosecutors said Robinson stole more than $600,000 and used it to pay for her wedding and honeymoon, a vehicle for her daughter, travel and entertainment for her family, and an event for her state Senate campaign.
+From 2015 through 2019, Robinson stole more than $600,000 and used it to pay for her wedding and honeymoon, a vehicle for her daughter, travel and entertainment for her family, and an event for her state Senate campaign, prosecutors said.

-She also used the money to pay for legal fees for her divorce, improvements to her home and a snow cone business operated by her children, prosecutors said.
+She also used the money to pay for legal fees for her divorce, home improvements and a snow cone business operated by her children, prosecutors said.

+The FBI searched the school and her home in February.
+FBI agents visited her home again on Tuesday, FBI spokesman Joel Siscovic said.

 If convicted, Robinson faces a possible sentence of up to 20 years in federal prison.
 Robinson’s attorney did not immediately return a call seeking comment on her behalf.